olavim/RoundsWithFriends/README.md

 Deathmatch follows the heart of the original team deathmatch game mode, but now it's just you against everyone else.

+### Continue or rematch

+After the game ends, you can choose to play a little longer, or to start a new game.

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for version changes.

 ## Dependencies

 - [BepInEx](https://docs.bepinex.dev/master/articles/index.html) plugin framework